Edward-Eth/BrytonUtilities24/README.md

 4. This will run the conversion and plot a map of the input route as a sanity check

 # Getting files onto your Bryton
-1. Plug your Bryton into your computer/laptop/(possibly phone? to test)
+1. Plug your Bryton into your computer/laptop/(possibly phone if you can connect a USB storage device to your phone)
-2. Move the exported .fit files into the "XXX" folder (To check name) on the Bryton
+2. Move the exported .fit files into the "PlanTrip" folder on the Bryton
 3. Eject the bryton and unplug it
 4. On the Bryton, go to "tracks" and select the new route
 5. Once processed the Bryton should display the route and give instructions as you ride
+6. The processing step on the bryton will generate a few extra routing files which the device uses